Introduction

 Calculating Based on Total Weight

-- Determine Total Weight Needed: Estimate the total weight of concrete required for your project in pounds.
+- Determine Total Weight Needed: Estimate how much concrete you need for your project in pounds.

-- Bag Weight: Each 80lb bag, as the name suggests, weighs 80 pounds.
+- Bag Weight: Each 80lb bag weighs, as the name suggests, 80 pounds.

 Example